 - Laws from other countries or jurisdictions when communicating with persons in other states or countries or using systems or networks that are under another jurisdiction

 The university recognizes that technology is essential to the work conducted at the university.
-The university also recognizes incidental personal use university IT resources, as long as this use does not interfere with the performance of your job or other university responsibilities, does not consume a significant amount of those resources, and does not violate any other university policies.
+The university also recognizes incidental personal use of university IT resources, as long as this use does not interfere with the performance of your job or other university responsibilities, does not consume a significant amount of those resources, and does not violate any other university policies.
 Supervisors may impose further limits on computer use for non-work purposes, in accordance with normal supervisory procedures.
 IT users may not use university IT resources for personal commercial purposes, personal financial or other gain.

 You may not use IT resources to gain unauthorized access to, or impair or damage the operation of computers, networks or other IT resources whether they belong to UF or not.
 This includes the blocking, interception, or sniffing of communications; running, installing or sharing malicious software; or deliberate attempts to circumvent data protection or other security measures.